 Most organisations only act decisively when they are being disrupted.
 This means that most often a Big Push is only likely to happen once the company is on a burning platform.
 No people like being pushed from a burning platform.
 If this happens then chances are that regular employees only will resent top management for not acting before it was too late.
 So, most often this assumption is also not there.

 Changing your business model or entering a new market requires new behaviours by most people in most functions.
-Knowing how hard it is to change even small things is it realistic to expect a big change in behaviors during the few months that a typical big push lasts?
+Knowing how hard it is to change even small things is it realistic to expect a big change in behaviours during the few months that a typical big push lasts?
 Hardly.

 “You can’t teach an old dog new tricks”